Metacognition in the ClassroomA teacher models a think-aloud while learners discuss which strategy to use next.

 Metacognition means thinking about thinking.
 The term was introduced by John Flavell (1979), a developmental psychologist at Stanford, who defined it as "one's knowledge concerning one's own cognitive processes or anything related to them."
 In plain terms, it is the mental activity we use to oversee, direct, and evaluate our own learning.
 A learner who realises they have not understood a paragraph and decides to reread it is using metacognition.
 A learner who copies notes without noticing they cannot explain them is not.

-Metacognitive knowledge, skills and experience interact (Flavell, 1979).
-Learners may choose poor strategies if metacognitive knowledge is weak (Bjork et al., 2013).
-Good knowledge paired with poor monitoring means learners may lose focus (Nelson & Narens, 1990).
-Address all components when teaching metacognition (Zimmerman, 2000).
-Do not just ask for end-of-lesson reflections.
+Metacognitive knowledge, skills and experience work together (Flavell, 1979).
+If metacognitive knowledge is weak, learners may choose poor strategies (Bjork (Bjork, 1994) et al., 2013).
+Even with good knowledge, poor monitoring can mean learners lose focus (Nelson & Narens, 1990).

 Hattie (2009) found self-reported grades had a very high effect size (d = 1.44).
 This shows learners' awareness links to achievement.
 Learners knowing their strengths study better.
 They also persevere and use feedback well.

-Dunlosky et al. (2013) found elaborative interrogation, self-explanation, and practice testing help learners learn.
-Dunlosky et al. (2013) also showed rereading and highlighting lead to poor recall.
-Learners commonly choose less effective revision methods.
+Dunlosky et al. (2013) found that elaborative interrogation, self-explanation, and practice testing help learners learn.
+Dunlosky et al. (2013) also showed that rereading and highlighting often lead to poor recall.
+Even so, learners often choose weaker revision methods.

-The cost of poor metacognition shows up most visibly in assessments.
-Learners who revise by reading through notes typically feel confident before an exam and perform worse than they expected.
-Learners who revise using retrieval practice feel less confident during revision but consistently outperform on the exam.
-This gap between perceived and actual learning is what Koriat and Bjork (2006) called an illusion of knowing.
-Teaching metacognition means teaching learners to distrust the feeling of fluency as a signal of learning.
+The cost of poor metacognition is most visible in assessments.
+Learners who revise by reading through notes often feel confident before an exam.
+They then perform worse than they expected.
+Learners who revise using retrieval practice feel less confident during revision but do better in the exam.

 Flavell (1979) identified three types of metacognitive knowledge.
 Person knowledge is what a learner thinks about their learning strengths.
 Task knowledge involves understanding different demands of varied tasks.
 Strategy knowledge means knowing which approaches work best (Flavell, 1979).